finnito/Science/content/12ess/as91191/5-types-of-lava.md

 ### Temperature {.c2}

-- Hot liquid --> less viscosity
+- Hot --> higher viscosity
 - Magma composed of melted crust has a lower temperature
 - Magma composed of melted mantle rocks has a higher temperature